Post-Master's Certificate in Applied Behavior Analysis

 Learn how to supervise behavior interventions.

-This certificate prepares you to become Board Certified Behavior Analysts® (BCBAs®).
+The Post-Master’s Certificate in Applied Behavior Analysis program prepares you to become a Board Certified Behavior Analyst® (BCBA®).
 This graduate-level certification qualifies behavior analysts to supervise the work of Assistant Behavior Analysts, Registered Behavior Technicians, and others who implement behavior-analytic interventions.

 shannon ormandy